Freeway Token (FWT) Price Hits $0.0087 on Major Exchanges

 According to CryptoCompare, “AuBit is an asset management platform built to provide greater total returns on the World's top investment products and asset classes. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Freeway Token directly using US dollars.
-Investors seeking to trade Freeway Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Freeway Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Freeway Token directly using US dollars.
+Investors seeking to acquire Freeway Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Freeway Token using one of the exchanges listed above.

 Receive News & Updates for Freeway Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Freeway Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.